-- ASD screening instruments and approaches for use in community settings to identify individuals who require diagnostic evaluation. - Sensitive and efficient clinical diagnostic tools for diagnosing' ASD in widely diverse populations, including underrepresented racial and ethnic groups, females, younger and older age groups. - ASD measures that are easy to administer and that are sensitive to incremental changes in both core and associated ASD symptoms.
-Such measures can be used to help track the clinical course of individuals with ASD, monitor responses to interventions, and provide information about the broader autism phenotype. - Detailed criteria for specific ASD sub-types in order to better describe the variations in symptoms and severity and study how these variations relate to underlying pathology, intervention strategies, and outcomes. - ASD subpopulations and associated biobehavioral markers that provide early indication of ASD risk and opportunities for early intervention.
+- ASD screening instruments and approaches for use in community settings to identify people who require diagnostic evaluation. - Sensitive and efficient clinical diagnostic tools for diagnosing ASD in widely diverse populations, including underrepresented racial and ethnic groups, females, younger and older age groups. - ASD measures that are easy to administer and sensitive to incremental changes in both core and associated ASD symptoms.

+Such measures can be used to help track the clinical course of people with ASD, monitor responses to interventions, and provide information about the broader autism phenotype.

-Protocols for genetic testing in routine clinical practice in order to identify individuals at risk for ASD.
-Identification of individuals with genetic variations associated with ASD will facilitate intensive studies of ASD subpopulations with shared genetic risk factors to characterize common phenotypic and biological features.
+- Detailed criteria for specific ASD sub-types in order to better describe the variations in symptoms and severity and study how these variations relate to underlying pathology, intervention strategies, and outcomes. - ASD subpopulations and associated biobehavioral markers that provide early indication of ASD risk and opportunities for early intervention. - Protocols for genetic testing in routine clinical practice in order to identify people at risk for ASD.
+Identification of people with genetic variations associated with ASD will facilitate intensive studies of ASD subpopulations with shared genetic risk factors to characterize common phenotypic and biological features. - Inclusion of bioethics considerations into the diagnosis and screening processes, including consideration of the implications of genetic testing.

-- Develop, with existing tools, at least one efficient diagnostic instrument (e.g., briefer, less time intensive) that is valid in diverse populations for use in large-scale studies by 2011. - Validate and improve the sensitivity and specificity of existing screening tools for detecting ASD through studies of the following community populations that are diverse in terms of age, socio-economic status, race, ethnicity and level of functioning by 2012. - o School aged children - o General population (vs. clinical population)
+• Develop, with existing tools, at least one efficient diagnostic instrument (e.g., briefer, less time intensive) that is valid in diverse populations for use in large-scale studies by 2011.
+IACC Recommended Budget: \$5,300,000 over 2 years.

+- Validate and improve the sensitivity and specificity of new or existing screening tools for detecting ASD through studies of the following community populations that are diverse in terms of age, socioeconomic status, race, ethnicity and level of functioning by 2012.
+IACC Recommended Budget: \$5,400,000 over 3 years. - o School aged children - General population (vs. clinical population)

-- Validate a panel of biomarkers that separately, or in combination with behavioral measures, accurately identify, before age 2, one or more subtypes of children at risk for developing ASD by 2014. - Develop five measures of behavioral and/or biological heterogeneity in children or adults with ASD, beyond variation in intellectual disability, that clearly relate to etiology and risk, treatment response and/or outcome by 2015. - Identify and develop measures to assess at least three continuous dimensions of ASD symptoms and severity that can be used to assess response to intervention for individuals with ASD across the lifespan by 2016. - Effectively disseminate at least one valid and efficient diagnostic instrument (e.g., briefer, less time intensive) in general clinical practice by 2016.
+- Identify a panel of biomarkers that separately, or in combination with behavioral measures, accurately identify, before age 2, one or more subtypes of children at risk for developing ASD by 2014.
+IACC Recommended Budget: \$33,300,000 over 5 years. - Develop at least five measures of behavioral and/or biological heterogeneity in children or adults with ASD, beyond variation in intellectual disability, that clearly relate to etiology and risk, treatment response and/or outcome by 2015.
+IACC Recommended Budget: \$71,100,000 over 5 years. - Identify and develop measures to assess at least three continuous dimensions of ASD symptoms and severity that can be used by practitioners and/or parents to assess response to intervention for people with ASD across the lifespan by 2016.
+IACC Recommended Budget: \$18,500,000 over 5 years.